orsonteodoro/nano-ycmd/README.md

 marchelzo and twkm from freenode ##C channel for the clear excess stdin fix.

+####Which commits are working?
+Which one should I clone?

+Right now the latest is broken.

+You can use the following:
+2ecfa5d164685738655e4408791d1013e08d27f0

 ####How do I add changes?
 1. Create a repository on your account
 2. git clone https://github.com/orsonteodoro/nano-ycmd.git